dylanaraps/eiwd/src/iwd.network.rst

 EAP-TLS-CACert=embed:my_ca_cert

-This is not limited to CA Certs either.
-Client certs, client keys (encrypted or not), and certificate chains can be included.
+This is not limited to CA Certificates either.
+Client certificates, client keys (encrypted or not), and certificate chains can be included.

 SEE ALSO
 ========